 - Add the chopped spinach to the skillet and cook for just a minute until spinach is tender.

-- In large bowl, crack the eggs and add the cream or milk.
-Add 1 teaspoon of salt, ½ teaspoon pepper, paprika, thyme and oregano and red pepper flakes (if desired).
+- In large bowl, whisk together eggs, cream or milk, salt, pepper, paprika, thyme, oregano, and red pepper flakes, if using.
 Whisk well until eggs are frothy.
 Add the shredded cheese and stir to combine.
 Pour the egg mixture into cast iron skillet and top the frittata with the reserved onions.

 - Carefully put the frittata in the preheated oven on the middle rack and bake for 22-25 minutes until middle is set but not overcooked.
 The frittata will continue to cook in the skillet when you take it out of the oven so do not overcook.
 Allow to cool 10 minutes before serving.